Needle Gauge Guide: What Size Needle Do You Need?

 In practical terms:

 - 18G = thick (1.27mm outer diameter).
-Used for drawing viscous liquids from vials.
+Used for some draw or transfer tasks, not routine injection.

-The other critical measurement is needle length, which determines how deep the needle penetrates.
-Subcutaneous injections need short needles (4-8mm) because the target is the fat layer just below the skin.
-Intramuscular injections need longer needles (25-38mm) to reach muscle tissue beneath the fat.
+The other critical measurement is needle length, which affects how deep the needle penetrates.
+Subcutaneous injections often use short needles because the target is the fat layer just below the skin.
+Intramuscular injections need longer needles to reach muscle tissue beneath the fat.
+The correct length depends on the route, site, body habitus, medication volume, and prescriber or pharmacist instructions.

 2. Needle Gauge Chart

-This chart covers the gauges most commonly used for self-administered injections.
-Clinical and surgical gauges (14G-17G) are not included as they are not relevant to home use.
+This chart covers gauges commonly encountered with home injection supplies.
+Clinical and surgical gauges (14G-17G) are not included because they are not relevant to this store's home-use supply range.

 |---|---|---|---|---|

-Colour codes follow ISO 6009.
-Always verify the gauge printed on the packaging -- never select by colour alone.
+Colour codes for detachable hypodermic needle hubs follow ISO 6009 where applicable.
+Fixed-needle insulin syringes may use manufacturer-specific colours or packaging cues.
+Always verify the gauge and length printed on the packaging; never select by colour alone.

 3. Needles for Subcutaneous Injection

-Recommended syringe: 1ml insulin syringe with 31G 6mm needle or 0.5ml insulin syringe with 31G 6mm needle
+Common syringe options: 1ml insulin syringe with 31G 6mm needle or 0.5ml insulin syringe with 31G 6mm needle when this fixed-needle syringe type is appropriate

 4. Needles for Intramuscular Injection

 Intramuscular (IM) injections deliver medication directly into muscle tissue.
-This method is used for:
+Examples where a prescriber or product information may specify IM administration include:

 - Testosterone (TRT, traditional IM protocols)